benparsons/matrix-notes/halfy_endofinternshipnote.md

-Hi all, today marks my last day of my 3 month internship at New Vector.
+Today marks my last day of my 3 month internship at New Vector.
 For those of you who haven't been reading Ben's fabulous blog posts, I've been working exclusively on bridges; in particular the IRC bridge.
 Tasked with the goal of making it crash less and run faster, I hope that the evidence is visible and people are generally having a better experience on it.